NCAR/frelptdoc/_sources/index.rst.txt

 concentrated on a relatively small code region.
 For example, to utilize GPU well, it is essential to create a computation intensive kernel and run the kernel on GPU as long as possible.

-Loop pushdown effectively transforms a program structure such that loops are located in the bottom of Fortran call stack so that computation intensitive increases locally at the bottom of call stack.
+Loop pushdown effectively transforms a program structure such that loops are moved to the bottom of Fortran call stack so that computation intensity increases locally at the code regions pointed by the bottom of call stack.

 .. toctree::
     :maxdepth: 2

     getting_started
+    arch_design.rst

 Indices and tables
 ==================